 They all practice in a wide variety of settings, including community mental health centers, family service agencies, private practice, child welfare services, K-12 schools, universities, hospitals, homeless shelters, nursing homes, domestic violence shelters, rape crisis centers, courts, prisons, and a variety of other public and private agencies.

-Professional social workers address problems as varied as mental illness, substance abuse, health challenges, disabilities, inadequate housing, workplace tensions, poverty, family violence, trauma, social injustice, inadequate access to services, etc. Social workers work directly with individuals and families, as well as in public policy, administration, research, community organizing, social policy and political action, etc.
+Professional social workers address problems as varied as mental illness, substance abuse, health challenges, disabilities, inadequate housing, workplace tensions, poverty, family violence, trauma, social injustice, inadequate access to services, etc. Social workers work directly with individuals and families, as well as in public policy, administration, research, community organizing, political action, among many other arenas.

 Professional social workers are the nation’s largest group of mental health service providers.
 Federal law recognizes social work as one of the four core mental health professions.
 About half of NASW members are clinical social workers providing direct client services.
 To protect the public and ensure high quality social work services, NASW sets practice standards, enforces a code of ethics, and works to improve state regulation of professional social workers.